fetchrobotics/docs/source/teleop.rst

 .. note::

    You will need a computer with ROS installed to properly communicate with the robot.
-Please consult the `ROS Wiki <http://wiki.ros.org/melodic/Installation>`_ for more information.
-We strongly suggest an Ubuntu machine with ROS Melodic installed.
+Please consult the `ROS Wiki <http://wiki.ros.org/noetic/Installation>`_ for more information.
+We strongly suggest an Ubuntu 20.04 machine with ROS Noetic installed.

 To teleoperate the robot base in simulation, we recommend using the ``teleop_twist_keyboard.py`` script from